Shprintza/lbasket/README.md

 Also, a lived API explored can be find at `https://endpointsportal.lana-challenge.cloud.goog/`

 ## Deploying service

+At this time, service is accessible trough `lana.orov.io`.
+See the api documentation in [open-api](openapi-appengine.tpl.yaml) to know available paths.
+Living service requires an API key for all functional endpoints get.
+Only ping endpoint is not api key protected.
+Lana API key is: `AIzaSyBbgPu1UHNWGsbLF2IhjlgWKJGWM7xWBJ0`

 This service is ready to be deployed to a gcloud appengine environment.
 To do this, you will need access to a gcloud project and enough credentials.